 Modern lamps are the icing on the cake of the interior design.
 The right lighting concept also increases well-being.
 We show what is important and the most beautiful brands.

-In the beginning was the light.
-More than 150 years ago, a light bulb and a simple on and off switch were enough to either illuminate our surroundings or to dive into the dark.
-A lot has happened in the field of lighting design since then.
-Smart and sustainable lighting concepts are the now and the future.
-To provide an overview, we show what lighting can do and what needs to be considered.
+In the beginning there was light.
+Over 150 years ago, an incandescent lamp and a simple on / off switch were enough to either illuminate our surroundings or plunge them into darkness.
+Since then, a lot has happened in the field of lighting design.
+Modern lamps and design concepts are the now and the future.
+We show you how to implement a modern lighting concept at home.